cdot65/juniper-srx-security-demo/site/content/docs/network/routing.md

 This page explains elements of our generated routing configurations.

-To best emulate a small ISP, I have opted to use OSPF between the MPLS routers, with external BGP peering with both customer connections.
+To best emulate a small ISP, I have opted to use OSPF between the SRX firewalls, with external BGP peering with both customer connections.

-PE routers do the heavy lifting in an MPLS environment, P routers are unaware of the L3VPN circuit and simply have to worry about forwarding based on MPLS labels.

 We will reference the router PE1 for the examples below.